Willzyack/Elk_Project/README.md

 <b>-Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?-</b>

 The file you update to make Ansible run the playbook is the hosts file.
-The ELK server and Web servers are listed seperately in the hosts file.
+The ELK server and web servers are listed seperately in the hosts file.

 <b>-Which URL do you navigate to in order to check that the ELK server is running?-</b>